Storyflow Logo

 Is an AI visual workspace worth it if I already use AI chat?

 It depends on your work.
 If you mostly ask one-off questions, AI chat is enough.
 If you keep re-explaining the same multi-week project to a chat that forgets it, an AI visual workspace is worth it, because the canvas holds the context so you stop re-explaining and start building.
+The tell is whether you are spending time being the model's memory.

 Are AI visual workspaces free?